Saturday 1 June 2024

 Music is organised by socio-semiotic systems (music theory), represented by socio-semiotic systems (music notation), expanded by socio-semiotic systems (lyrics), and produced by socio-semiotic beings (humans), but music is not a socio-semiotic system.
 This is because, unlike genuine socio-semiotic systems, systems of content (meanings) cannot be systematically assigned to systems of expression (musical sounds).

-On the model of Halliday's Systemic Functional Linguistic Theory, music can be understood as a perceptual phenomenon that activates mental processes that range over emotions, desires and thoughts.
+On the model of Halliday's Systemic Functional Linguistic Theory, then, one way to understand music is as a perceptual phenomenon that activates mental processes that range over emotions, desires and thoughts.

 Thursday 1 July 2021